 Cisco Systems, our largest OEM customer, purchases our products primarily through its consignment warehouse, SMART Modular Technologies, and also purchases some products through its contract manufacturers and directly from us.
 Historically, purchases by Cisco Systems have fluctuated from period to period.
 Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 28%, 30% and 28% of our net revenues in fiscal 2008, 2007 and 2006, respectively.
 During the quarter ended March 31, 2007, Cisco Systems announced the implementation of a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
 The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarter ended March 31, 2007, as they drew down existing inventories.
 This transition continued to impact our revenues in the quarter ended June 30, 2007.
-Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two immediately preceding quarters; however, we expect that future direct and indirect sales to Cisco Systems will fluctuate significantly on a quarterly basis.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two immediately preceding quarters and then declined again in the quarter ended September 30, 2008.
+We expect that future direct and indirect sales to Cisco Systems will fluctuate significantly on a quarterly basis.
 To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues during any of these periods.